yeti-switch/doc/en/web-interface/equipment/gateways.rst

     Amount of 301/302 SIP redirects that are allowed by Yeti for this Gateway (in case of using Gateway as Terminator of calls).
 Calls won't be redirected in case of filling this field by 0 (zero) value.

 Max transfers
     Amount of SIP transfers(using REFER mechanism) that are allowed by Yeti for this Gateway (in case of using Gateway as Terminator of calls).
-Calls won't be transfered in case of filling this field by 0 (zero) value.
+Calls won't be transferred in case of filling this field by 0 (zero) value.

 Sip timer B
     Overwrites the value of SIP timer B (transaction timeout).
 Call can be rerouted if this allowed by disconnect policy configuration.